d12frosted/elpa-mirror/gnu/isearch-mb-readme.txt

   ┌────
   │ (setq-default
-  │  ;; Match count next to the minibuffer prompt
-  │  isearch-lazy-count t
+  │  ;; Show match count next to the minibuffer prompt │  isearch-lazy-count t
   │  ;; Don't be stingy with history; default is to keep just 16 entries │  search-ring-max 200